lucasbarnes96/Last20_Website_Archive/README.md

    - Automatic browser opening

 2. **Direct File Access**:
+   - Open `complete.html` for the full multi-page archive (recommended)
-   - Open `simple.html` in your browser for the best experience
+   - Open `simple.html` for a single-page experience
    - Open `index.html` for the original version (may have some broken features)

 3. **Alternative Servers**: